mui/material-ui/docs/data/joy/customization/theme-colors/theme-colors.md

 ## Adding more colors

-You can add any custom tokens to the theme and still be able to use them in APIs like `styled` and `sx` prop.
+Any custom tokens that you add to theme are available for use with both the `styled` and `sx` APIs.

 ```js
 extendTheme({